cessda/cessda.cvs.userguide/export-download.md

 Note that the table allows you to download only those language versions that have been updated to the current source vocabulary version.
 Older versions can be downloaded from the webpage of the older version.
-The download table contains the links.
+The download table contains the links to the older version.

-The service also provides [REST APIs](https://vocabularies.cessda.eu/api-docs).
+The service also provides [REST APIs](https://api.tech.cessda.eu/).